marcelomorgado/eip7702-examples/README.md

 This repository provides a small collection of examples demonstrating usage of [EIP-7702](https://eips.ethereum.org/EIPS/eip-7702).

+> [!WARNING]
+> Do not use in production.
+These contracts are for demonstration purposes only.

 The examples cover some scenarios like storage handling, delegating to proxy contract, upgrading delegations, simple ownership and others.